 The object of this test is to assess the quality of your instruction and ability to pass your knowledge on to pupils.
-You will be asked to demonstrate your knowledge and ability by giving practical driving instruction to your pupil while the examiner observes and grades you from the back seat.
+You will demonstrating your knowledge and ability by giving practical driving instruction to your pupil while the examiner observes and marks the lesson from the rear seat.

 Candidates are allowed 3 attempts at this test.
 If unsuccessful - candidates must wait until 2 years after the date that they passed the theory test before starting the whole process again.